Werribee DVD incident: Other reactions

-Recent developments
+Later developments

-On 13 April 2009 it emerged that one of the boys had put a rap video up on his personal website gloating about the fact that he was not jailed and is unrepentant of his crimes.
+On 13 April 2009, it emerged that one of the boys had put a rap video up on his personal website gloating about the fact that he was not jailed and is unrepentant of his crimes.
 The lyrics include: "I’m still untouched.
 When her hair got flamed.
 They didn’t show her nude, when you look on YouTube".